sciurusl/sciurusl.github.io/_pages/about.md

 My name is Lucie Veverková.
 I'm a student of Czech Technical University in Prague, where I study Computer Graphics as major program specialization and Software Engineering as minor specialization.

-I gained my bachelor's degree at the same university in June 2021 from Computer Games and Graphics specialization.
+I gained my bachelor's degree at the same university in June 2021 in Computer Games and Graphics.

 ***